Keep your grass green - and make your neighbours green with envy - with this handy guide on when to scarify your lawn.

 Okay, first things first, just what exactly does “scarification” mean?
 At first glance it seem like something you would associate with horror movies, but luckily the real definition is far less sinister.

-Scarifying a lawn – also known as de-thatching – is essentially the process of removing thatch and moss from a garden surface.
-This process tidies up any straggly growth that may have been preventing good dense grass growth.
+Scarifying a lawn – also known as de-thatching – is the process of removing thatch, moss, and other organic matter from a garden surface.
+This process tidies up any straggly growth that may have been preventing healthy grass growth.
 The word “scarify” is actually pronounced “skah-rify” – as opposed to “scare” (like Scary Movie) or “scar” (a la Scarface).

 While that name could also very easily pass as a horror movie title, the scarifier is anything but horrifying.
 This handy tool uses rolling blades to trim and remove thatch, moss and debris, keeping your lawn looking lush and healthy.